nathanmusoke/examples/examples/git/readme.md

 And you will be guaranteed to have the same code every time!

-Note: Since go doesnt allow the usage of localhost for import paths, we use the public http gateways.
+Note: Since go doesn't allow the usage of localhost for import paths, we use the public http gateways.
 This provides no security guarantees as a man in the middle attack could ship you bad code.
 You could use a domain name that redirects to the localhost instead to avoid the issue.